commercelayer/commercelayer-react-components/README.md

 The `Errors` component lets you show the error (if present) returned by our API on a single attribute of a specific resource.
 You can customize the error message as you like by passing the `messages` prop to the component.

-If you want to remove the item associated with the `persistKey` from the Local Storage once the related order has been placed, just set the `clearWhenPlaced` prop to `true` (default is `false`).

 ## Cart summary

 This example shows how to use Commerce Layer React Components to show a sample order summary with all the order line items (including discounts, shipping costs, taxes, and gift cards — if present) and totals: